Bicyclic molecule

-In chemistry, a bicyclic molecule (from bi 'two' and cycle 'ring') is a molecule that features two joined rings.
+A bicyclic molecule (from bi 'two' and cycle 'ring') is a molecule that features two joined rings.
 Bicyclic structures occur widely, for example in many biologically important molecules like α-thujene and camphor.
 A bicyclic compound can be carbocyclic (all of the ring atoms are carbons), or heterocyclic (the rings' atoms consist of at least two elements), like DABCO.
 Moreover, the two rings can both be aliphatic (e.g. decalin and norbornane), or can be aromatic (e.g. naphthalene), or a combination of aliphatic and aromatic (e.g. tetralin).

 Three modes of ring junction are possible for a bicyclic compound: